Valley Link: History

 On May 24, 2018, the BART board voted against a full rapid transit BART build or a bus rapid transit system to extend service east from Dublin/Pleasanton station.
 This prompted the new Rail Authority to initiate planning of a new transit system.

 A final feasibility report was released in October 2019.
 The buildout cost to North Lathrop was estimated at between $1.88 billion and $3.21 billion, with an expected start of operations between the second quarter of 2027 and the fourth quarter of 2028.
 Scott Haggerty, one of the founders of the TVSJVRRA, noted that the popularity of the project was reflected in the volume of public comments to the feasibility report.
 A draft environmental impact report was released in December 2020.
 The final environmental impact report was approved by the board in May 2021, allowing the rail authority to proceed with design and continue seeking funding for the project.

 By 2023, the locally preferred alternative had the line utilizing the I-580 median and Western Pacific alignment until realigning with I-580 north of the Summit Tunnel and continuing east to Mountain House.
 Selection of the alternate Mountain House station location and alignment east of Altamont Pass forced the agency to redo part of the EIR.
 By 2024, service was proposed to start in 2035.

+Cost estimates for the first phase of construction had reached $4.4 billion by 2025, more than double from a few years earlier.
+The board voted that June to truncate the first phase of construction to the segment between Dublin/Pleasanton and Vasco Road.
+Construction could start as soon as 2028.

 Rail service

-Valley Link is a plan to utilize zero-emission hydrogen trainsets along the former first transcontinental railroad right-of-way through the Altamont Pass and in the Interstate 580 median through the city of Livermore.
+Valley Link is a plan to utilize zero-emission trains along the former first transcontinental railroad right-of-way through the Altamont Pass and in the Interstate 580 median through the city of Livermore.
 Trains would initially run 26 mi from the Dublin/Pleasanton station to Mountain House Community station, with intermediate stations at Isabel and Southfront Road.
 Weekday service would connect to every other BART train at Dublin/Pleasanton.

 The developer of River Islands has offered to cover the cost of station construction in exchange for the ability to build a transit village at the site.